Neil Gaiman: Comics

 Gaiman and Jamie Delano were to become co-writers of the Swamp Thing series following Rick Veitch.
 An editorial decision by DC to censor Veitch's final storyline caused both Gaiman and Delano to withdraw from the title.

-Gaiman produced two stories for DC's Secret Origins series in 1989.
-A Poison Ivy tale drawn by Mark Buckingham and a Riddler story illustrated by Bernie Mireault and Matt Wagner.
+Gaiman produced two stories for DC's Secret Origins series in 1989: a Poison Ivy tale drawn by Mark Buckingham and a Riddler story illustrated by Bernie Mireault and Matt Wagner.
 A story that Gaiman originally wrote for Action Comics Weekly in 1989 was shelved due to editorial concerns but it was finally published in 2000 as Green Lantern/Superman: Legend of the Green Flame.

 In 1990, Gaiman wrote The Books of Magic, a four-part mini-series that provided a tour of the mythological and magical parts of the DC Universe through a frame story about an English teenager who discovers that he is destined to be the world's greatest wizard.
 The miniseries was popular, and sired an ongoing series written by John Ney Rieber.

 Gaiman's adaptation of Sweeney Todd, illustrated by Michael Zulli for Stephen R. Bissette's publication Taboo, was stopped when the anthology itself was discontinued.

 In the mid-1990s, he also created a number of new characters and a setting that was to be featured in a title published by Tekno Comix.
 The concepts were then altered and split between three titles set in the same continuity: Lady Justice, Mr. Hero the Newmatic Man, and Teknophage, and tie-ins.
-Although Gaiman's name appeared prominently as creator of the characters, he was not involved in writing any of the above-mentioned books.
+Because the publisher aimed to expand their characters into other media such as television, Gaiman designed his concepts with potential TV and computer game adaptations in mind.
+Although his name appeared prominently as the creator of the characters, he was not involved in writing any of the above-mentioned books.

 Gaiman wrote a semi-autobiographical story about a boy's fascination with Michael Moorcock's anti-hero Elric of Melniboné for Ed Kramer's anthology Tales of the White Wolf.
-In 1996, Gaiman and Ed Kramer co-edited The Sandman: Book of Dreams.
-Nominated for the British Fantasy Award, the original fiction anthology featured stories and contributions by Tori Amos, Clive Barker, Gene Wolfe, Tad Williams, and others.
+In 1996, Gaiman and Kramer co-edited The Sandman: Book of Dreams.
+Nominated for the British Fantasy Award, the original fiction anthology featured stories and contributions by Tori Amos, Clive Barker, Gene Wolfe, Caitlín R. Kiernan, Tad Williams, and others.